-- Losing oneself in hookup apps and similar technologies such dating sites, video chat, sexting, etc.
+- Losing oneself in hookup apps and similar technologies such as dating sites, video chat, sexting, etc.

 Sex addiction is not about sex.
 It’s about ‘numbing out’ and escaping from stress and other forms of emotional discomfort, such as depression, anxiety, low self-esteem, the pain of unresolved early-life trauma, etc. This is always why alcoholics drink, drug addicts get high, compulsive gamblers hit the casino, etc.

-Dr Robert Weiss is a relationship expert who has spent more than 25 years developing treatment programmes to help those who are challenged by digital-age infidelity, sexual addiction, and other addictive disorders.
-He is the author of several highly regarded books on sex and intimacy disorders and he runs the podcast Sex, Love, & Addiction 101 and hosts a free, weekly interactive sex and intimacy webinar.
-For more information or to reach Dr Weiss, please visit his website, or follow him on Twitter, LinkedIn and Facebook.
+Robert Weiss, PhD is a relationship expert who has spent more than 25 years developing treatment programmes to help those who are challenged by digital-age infidelity, sexual addiction, and other addictive disorders.